CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

 is a wrapper for a call to make that includes several other features.

 CICE is built as follows.
-First, the makdep binary is created by compiling a small c program.
-The makdep binary is then run and a dependency file is created.
-That dependency file is included into the Makefile automatically.
+First, the makdep binary is created by compiling a small C program.
+The makdep binary is then run and dependency files are created.
+The dependency files are included into the Makefile automatically.
 As a result, make dependencies do not need to be explicitly defined by the user.
 In the next step, make compiles the CICE code and generates the cice binary.